diegopoza/guest-writer/articles/rewrite.markdown

 In this post, you learned how to secure a Flutter application with Auth0 using the authorization code grant flow with PKCE.

-Although Dart's default HTTP client library was used in making network requests throughout this article, the [Dio package](https://pub.dartlang.org/packages/dio) is a robust alternative, providing you with features such as interceptors and ability to handle request timeouts.
+Although Dart's default HTTP client library was used in making network requests throughout this article, the [Dio package](https://pub.dartlang.org/packages/dio) is a robust alternative, providing you with features such as interceptors and the ability to handle request timeouts.

 Additionally, In building applications for production, it is generally considered unsafe to plainly persist sensitive values such as access or refresh tokens with shared preferences.
 A minimal security step is to at least obfuscate the token with an algorithm before persisting.